 Note: I’m omitting the most significant reason in my opinion, which is the potential to help you burn a lot more fat (with a lot less effort) by allowing you to extend your fasting window.
+John has written plenty about how skipping breakfast aids in fat loss, and even which forms of IF are most effective.
 As I mentioned above, there is research on both sides of the conversation, but just know that you will in no way start gaining weight due to your decision to start skipping breakfast.

 More meals equate to more time spent preparing to eat, as well as eating.